strblr/pegase/README.md

 `;
 ```

-Now strings are emitted and propagated during the parsing process:
+Now `children` are emitted and propagated during the parsing process: